Jon Batiste: The Late Show with Stephen Colbert

-Juneteenth celebration
+Juneteenth 2020 celebration

-In June 2020, Batiste took part in the Juneteenth celebration in Brooklyn, New York with a day of protests, marches, rallies, and vigils to "celebrate, show solidarity, and fight for equal rights and treatment of Black people".
+In June 2020, Batiste took part in the Juneteenth celebration in Brooklyn, New York with a day of protests, marches, rallies, and vigils to "celebrate, show solidarity, and fight for equal rights and treatment of Black people.”
 Performing on the steps of the Brooklyn Public Library, Batiste was joined by Matt Whitaker in a performance presented in partnership with Sing For Hope.

-The 2020 Juneteenth took place during the protests following the murder of George Floyd, as well as the COVID-19 pandemic, seen by some as connected to an increase in an awareness of racial injustice.
-When questioned as to the differences he sees in the present movement for change, and its connection to music, Batiste responded by saying: "...music has always been something that has had all of the different purposes of our life and our community and our healing and our unspoken pain – and the transmission of messages and the raising awareness of a condition of a people. [...]
-What's different now is that it's much more widespread in the support of changing the systemic oppression that's been going on for 400 years."
+The 2020 Juneteenth took place during the protests, following the murder of George Floyd, as well as the COVID-19 pandemic, seen by some as connected to an increase in an awareness of racial injustice.
+When questioned as to the differences he sees in the present movement for change and its connection to music, Batiste responded by saying: "...music has always been something that has had all of the different purposes of our life and our community and our healing and our unspoken pain – and the transmission of messages and the raising awareness of a condition of a people. [...]
+What's different, now, is that it's much more widespread in the support of changing the systemic oppression that's been going on for 400 years."
 He believes, "Now, it's more important than ever for us to be reintroduced to what our ancestors used music for, because it's been forgotten. [...]
-The world at large sees music as entertainment.
+The world, at large, sees music as entertainment.
 It's never been that, at its root.
 It is that in one element of it, but the entire spectrum of music is far, far deeper and wide-ranging."

 Soul and We Are

 Batiste composed music for the 2020 film Soul, collaborating with Trent Reznor and Atticus Ross.
-The trio went on to win the Academy Award for Best Original Score and a Golden Globe Award for Best Original Score among many other wins and nominations.
+The trio went on to win the Academy Award for Best Original Score and a Golden Globe Award for Best Original Score, among many other wins and nominations.

 On March 19, 2021, Batiste released We Are, his fifth solo studio album.
-Speaking to Atwood Magazine, he described it as "a culmination of my life to this point" and "the most representative of where I'm at as a creative, and as an artist".
+Speaking to Atwood Magazine, he described it as "a culmination of my life, to this point" and "the most representative of where I am, as a creative, and as an artist".

 In July 2021, Batiste released a live EP, Live at Electric Lady, performed in one day at Electric Lady Studios.
-The album was released exclusively to Spotify.
+The album was released, exclusively, to Spotify.

-In October 2021 he made a surprise performance at night singing "Like a Prayer" in the streets of Harlem along with Madonna promoting the release of her concert film Madame X.
+In October 2021, he made a surprise performance at night singing "Like a Prayer" in the streets of Harlem, along with Madonna, promoting the release of her concert film Madame X.

 At the 64th Grammy Awards, Batiste earned 11 nominations: eight for We Are, and three for Soul.
-Of the 11 nominations, Batiste won five awards including Album of the Year, becoming the first Black artist to win that award since 2008, when Herbie Hancock won for his album River: The Joni Letters.
+Of the 11 nominations, Batiste won five awards, including Album of the Year, becoming the second Black artist to win that award since 2008, when Herbie Hancock won for his album River: The Joni Letters.